 '''

-policy := root/fa tory/ecapolicy cre 3 te.
+policy := root/factory/ecapolicy create.

-policy event: root/event/ 3eplIMO.
+policy event: root/event/deplIMO.

-policy condition: [ :optZT pe | optZType=="Net" ].
+policy condition: [ :optzType | optzType=="Net" ].

 policy action: [ root/fltr setAcc: 5 ].

-root/policy at: "f 3lter" put: policy.
+root/policy at: "filter" put: policy.

 policy active: true.

 '''

 The advantage of introducing interpreted logic in the form of policies is that the behavior of the managed overlay can be dynamically changed without modifying the underlying implementation.
 The filtering value can, for example, be adjusted without interrupting the information collection process.
 In the current implementation, and for evaluation purposes, policies are manually triggered and the constraint parameter values are represented by static variables.
 Part of the future work in this area involves acquiring dynamic environment properties and optimization requirements, and then executing the policies at run-time.
+Furthermore, policy logic will also be introduced within ICPs and IAPs controllers so that decisions can be taken locally in a distributed fashion.